 will be allowed.
 The dimensions of the Hand Baggage should not exceed (L+B+H) –

 55cm+35cm+25cm totaling 115cms (45 inches)on Boeing flights and 50cm+35cm+23cm totaling

 108cms (42.5 inches) on Bombardier flights.
-The hand baggage allowance is 7 kg per
+The hand baggage allowance is 7 kg (which would include Laptop and duty free shopping bags) per

 adult and child (any passenger above 2 yrs of age) .Strolley bags with the above